 An engagement ring may be the most expensive gift that someone’s significant other ever purchases for their loved one.
 It’s also bound to be worn by its recipient nearly every day and serves as a stylistic focal point for all other jewelry.

-When it comes to engagement ring shopping, the importance of being educated about the types of engagement rings, types of engagement ring cuts, colors, and beyond can’t be stressed enough.
+When it comes to engagement ring shopping, the importance of being educated about the types of engagement rings, types of engagement ring cuts, diamond color, and beyond can’t be stressed enough.
 After all, if you’re spending a lot on a present that means even more, you’ve really got to know what you’re doing.

-The First C: Cut
+The First C: Cut of a Diamond

 The cut of a diamond can predict its shimmer factor.
 That’s because the better the cut of a diamond, the more light is reflected, and the more brilliant it will ultimately appear.
 Because cutting a diamond is a mix of art and science and is still mostly done by hand, the range of cuts is unlimited.
 Most often, a diamond’s cut is graded as excellent, very good, good, fair or poor.

-The Second C: Color
+The Second C: Color of a Diamond

 While diamonds naturally occur in many colors of the rainbow, they are most commonly found as “white” or “colorless”.
 Despite this name, colorless diamonds still often exude slight hints of yellow or brown.
 The most standard grading system for colorless diamonds ranges from D to Z, in which D is completely colorless and Z has a yellow/brown hue.
 Generally, the closer the diamond is to a “D” grade, the rarer and more valuable it is.

-The Third C: Clarity
+The Third C: Clarity of a Diamond

-The clarity grade measures the presence of inclusions or blemishes within the diamond that may affect its appearance.
+The diamond clarity grade measures the presence of inclusions or blemishes within the diamond that may affect its appearance.
 Like a beauty mark, inclusions in diamonds are common and can give a diamond personality.
 However fewer visible inclusions in a diamond are typically more desirable.
-The greater the clarity, the more rare and valuable the stone is considered.
+The greater the diamond clarity, the more rare and valuable the stone is considered.

 Next up are the VVS1 and VVS2 grades, which translate into Very Very Slightly Included.
 Then there are VS1 and VS2, which mean Very Slightly included; followed by SI1 and SI2, which are Slightly Included.
 The final grade category which encompass I1, I2 and I3 are Included in ways that are usually visible to the naked eye.

-The Fourth C: Carat
+The Fourth C: Carat Size of a Diamond

 Often confused to be a measure of a gem’s size, carats are actually the measurement for a diamond’s weight.
 For this reason, two one carat diamonds can appear to be very different sizes because of their cut.
 Since heavier diamonds are rarer, the carat weight of the diamond will greatly affect its value.

-The Fifth C: Certification
+The Fifth C: Certification of a Diamond

 A diamond’s certification is essentially its total grading report.
 A grading report from an independent laboratory can help confirm all of the characteristics of the diamond (better known as the “4 Cs”), and help verify that you are buying a natural diamond with authentic intrinsic value.